 I am a cradle Episcopalian and have been a member of the St. Barnabas congregation for almost ten years.
 In that time I have had the pleasure of serving the congregation in a variety of positions: President of the Altar Guild, Director of the Sunday School, Junior Warden of the Vestry, treasurer of the Women of St. Barnabas and have served on two search committees.
 These experiences have been rewarding and given me the opportunity to know many aspects of my church community and work with many members of the congregation.
 It is an exciting time at St. Barnabas and I am looking forward to serving in capacities that will sustain our continued progress.

-I am a lifelong Episcopalian and have been a member at St. Barnabas for just over a year.
+I am a lifelong Episcopalian and have been a member at St. Barnabas for a few years.
 Recently retired from 40 years in the Insurance industry, my husband Hayden and I enjoy travel, golf, fishing, spending time at Detroit Lake and spoiling our grandchildren.
 How we at St. Barnabas can provide outreach in our local community and beyond will be a focus of mine on the vestry.